patriciaorgan/api-starter/README.md

 />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </div>
 <br/>
 This sample project demonstrates how to set up a user authentication API with Express using JSON Web Tokens.
-There are several endpoints exposed in the sample, including user login and signup, along with an example of a protected admin resource.
+There are several endpoints exposed in the sample, including user and social media login, along with an example of a protected admin resource.

 ## Installation and Running the App